Mdsomratakbor/Github-Tutorial/Git Merge.md

 ### Preparing to merge

 `Before performing a merge there are a couple of preparation steps to take to ensure the merge goes smoothly.`

+### Confirm the receiving branch

+`Execute git status to ensure that HEAD is pointing to the correct merge-receiving branch.
+If needed, execute git checkout <receiving> to switch to the receiving branch.
+In our case we will execute git checkout master.`